 Verifiable credentials are provided by credential issuers-i.e., centralized or decentralized third parties-asserting certain facts about the DID owner.
 Verifiable credentials are consumed by verifiers using the concepts and data models for presentation exchange.
 Verifiers ensure that the credential presentation is signed with the subject's DID, it is signed by a trusted Issuer, it is not expired and it is not revoked.

-Self-sovereign credit record
+Growr's approach to Self-sovereign credit record